recotoolsbenchmarks/BambooAnalysis/README.md

-With the typical pattern of storing object arrays as a structure of arrays (variable-sized branches with a common prefix in the names and length), the expressions that are typically needed for a complete analysis quickly become cumbersome to write, (with indices to match, repeated sub-expressions etc.).
+With the typical pattern of storing object arrays as a structure of arrays (variable-sized branches with a common prefix in the names and length), the expressions that are typically needed for a complete analysis quickly become cumbersome to write, (with indices to match, repeated sub-expressions etc.) - as an example, imagine the expression needed to calculate the invariant mass of the two leading muons from a NanoAOD (which stores momenta with pt, eta and phi branches - one way is to construct LorentzVector objects, sum and evaluate the invariant mass.
+Next imagine doing the same thing with the two highest-PT jets that have a b-tag and are not within some cone of the two leptons you already selected in another way (while keeping the code maintainable enough to allow for passing jet momenta with a systematic variation applied).

-This library attempt to alleviate this problem by automatically constructing lightweight python wrappers based on the structure of the `TTree`, which allow to construct such expression with high-level code, similar to the language that is commonly used to discuss and describe them.
+This library attempt to solve this problem by automatically constructing lightweight python wrappers based on the structure of the `TTree`, which allow to construct such expression with high-level code, similar to the language that is commonly used to discuss and describe them.